RESEARCH SCHOOL - ECOLE DE RECHERCHE

 DESCRIPTION

-This is a program meant essentially for graduate students who wish to work in the general area of Automorphic Representations.
-It is expected that the students have had a basic course in Number theory, and have seen
+This is a programme meant essentially for graduate students who wish to work in the general area of Automorphic Respresentations.
+It is expected that students will already have followed a basic course in Number Theory and will have seen some representation theoruy of finite groups.

 SCIENTIFIC & ORGANIZING COMMITTEE